This article about famous Spanish festivals may contain affiliate/compensated links. For full information, please see my disclaimer here.

 April | Feria de Abril | 14th – 20th April 2024 | Sevilla – Spain |

-May | Festival de Patios | 6th – 19th May 2024 | Córdoba – Spain |
+May | Festival de Patios | 6th – 19th May 2024 | CΓ³rdoba – Spain |

 July | San Fermin | 6th – 14th July 2024 | Pamplona – Spain |

-August | La Tomatina | 28th of August 2024 | Buñol – Spain |
+August | La Tomatina | 28th of August 2024 | BuΓ±ol – Spain |

 1. La Tomatina

-It’s probably the craziest festival in Spain, if not worldwide.
 As the title suggests, it’s all about tomatoes.
 Yes, you heard it right.
 The participants are throwing tomatoes at each other.

-How Is La Tomatina Celebrated Today?
+How Is La Tomatina Celebrated?

 I said, if you still can, watch.
 Well, you’ll be fully covered by tomatoes.
-It might be a good idea to bring swimming glasses.
-That way, your eyes won’t hurt, and you might see better what’s going on.
-That’s my best advice to you.
+It’s actually a good idea to bring swimming glasses.
+That way, your eyes won’t hurt, and you’ll see better what’s going on.
+I can’t stress enough how insane this Spanish festival is.
+You need to experience yourself.

 Why Is La Tomatina Celebrated?

-As the young people were so energetic and wanted to stand out of the crowd, they pushed one participant, who fell on the ground.
-After that, the guy got super angry.
 A vegetable stall was nearby, so he grabbed some tomatoes and started throwing them at the crazy young people.
 Other people decided to contribute and started throwing tomatoes at others, too.

 To help you fully prepare for the La Tomatina festival, I’ve answered some of the most popular questions for you: